KIT-MRT/arbitration_graphs/docs/tasks/4_nested_arbitrators.md

 - Add a random arbitrator as a new member of the `PacmanAgent` class, analogous to the priority arbitrator.
 - Add the `EatClosestDot` and `ChangeDotCluster` behavior components as options to the random arbitrator.
 - Add the random arbitrator as an option to the root arbitrator.
-- Run the game and observe how PacMan behaves.
+- Run the game and observe how Pac-Man behaves.

 ## Solution